ArnaudHalvick/sql-playground/supabase/README.md

 ### CLI Commands Failing?

+1. **Check your `.env.local`** - make sure all three keys are present
-Use the web interface instead:
+2. **Use the web interface instead**:

-1. Go to Schema tab in your app
+   - Go to Schema tab in your app
-2. Use the Database Manager buttons
+   - Use the Database Manager buttons
-3. All functionality is available in both places
+   - All functionality is available in both places

 ## 📊 Sample Queries to Try